RayMune/Gmail-Bot/README.md

 2. The program will analyze the sentiment of the email content and print the sentiment and score to the console.

 3. An automatic response will be sent to the recipient's email address specified in the code.
-Ensure you have provided valid Gmail credentials and recipient email address.
+Ensure you have provided valid Gmail credentials and valid recipient email address.

 ## Customization